Jameah Islameah School: Closing

 On 9 February 2007 the Department for Education and Skills closed down the school, because it "continues to fail to meet the standards which all independent schools must meet under the Education Act 2002."
 The school had not been operating at the time, due to lack of students.
-The school's website remained open until July 2014.
-Website is no longer open to view anymore.
+The school's website remained online until July 2014.

 Former use of buildings

 The main Victorian building began life as St Michael's Orphanage.
 In the 1920s it later became St Joseph's College, a Roman Catholic Junior Seminary until 1970, before being converted into a ballet school.
 The Legat School of Ballet, formed by Nicholas Legat and his wife Nadine in London moved to the Marks Cross site in the 1970s and became residential.
 The ground floor of the main building holding academic lessons, the first floor housed two large dance studio and an art studio while the second floor attic was used for dormitories.
 The annex to the rear housed staff and senior pupils aged over 16.
 A third dance studio was housed in a wooden hut beside the rear driveway and several prefabricated buildings to the rear were used for academic lessons and dormitories.

-The church building was converted into a theater, and other facilities such as a swimming pool and tennis courts were also provided.
+The church building was converted into a theatre, and other facilities such as a swimming pool and tennis courts were also provided.
 Many famous names from the world of ballet were associated with the school, including Eunice Bartell, Pearl Gaden, Anna Lendrum, Hans Meister and Laverne Meyer.
 The buildings were severely damaged during the storm of 1987 which saw a number of the pre-fabs destroyed, the main building roof lost a number of slates which then damaged other buildings and the roof of the bell tower collapsed.

 By 1990, with falling admissions, the School had begun to struggle financially (despite taking on pupils from the nearby Bush Davies School of Education and Theatre Arts which had gone bankrupt the year before) and was unable to afford the repair bill.
 Insurance alone was insufficient to foot the bill.
 Closure came in July 1990 when Legat merged with Wadhurst College and moved to their site at Best Beech Hill, approximately 4 miles to the east, only for that site to close a few years later when a further merger with Bellerbys College occurred.